 Turn the hood right-side out.
 Place the curved seam around the edge of an ironing board.
 Iron the seam allowance down to one side.

-Cut a pice of elastic about the width of the center piece of the hood at the neck.
+Cut a piece of elastic about the width of the center piece of the hood at the neck.
 Stitch the elastic down at one end, backstitching it to the hood to secure.
 With the sewing machine needle still lowered into the fabric and elastic, pull the elastic tight and sew over the stretched elastic.
 Trim the excess elastic.

 Make small darts in the trunk by pinching the fabric at the edge and sewing a diagonal line.
 The darts will add volume and shape.
 The darts on the top half of the trunk should be facing out with the pinched fabric on the top front of the trunk.

-The pleats on the bottom half of the trunk should be folded so that the the pinched fabric faces the back of the trunk.
+The pleats on the bottom half of the trunk should be folded so that the pinched fabric faces the back of the trunk.
 This will create an "S" shape in the trunk.

 Continue to add darts in random sizes and directions.
 Add one or two darts at the bottom of the trunk with the pinched fabric facing forward.

-Step 13: Attach the Trunk to the Hood
+Attach the trunk to the hood

 Lay the hood flat and fold the chin straps over each other at the center.
 Place the trunk on top of the chin straps and move it around until it is centered with the face opening.

-Fold the top edge of the trunk over the chin strap, and topstitch around all four sides.
+Fold the top edge of the trunk over the chin strap and topstitch around all four sides.

-Step 14: Add a Closure
+Add a closure

-Step 16: Sew the Jumpsuit
+Sew the jumpsuit

 Pin the two front jumpsuit pieces with the right sides of the fabric together.
 Sew a seam along the center front 1/2 inch from the raw edge.
 Pin the back jumpsuit together along the center back seam with right sides together.
 Sew a seam 1/2 inch from the edge below the notch.
 Leave the center back open above the notch to allow for hook-and-loop tape.

-Step 17: Add a Closure
+Add a closure

 Cut a piece of hook-and-loop tape the length of the opening at the center back.
-Fold the seam allowance under 1/2 inch and sew one piece of the hook-and-loop tape onto the inside of the jumpsuit, over the seam allowance.
+Fold the seam allowance under 1/2 inch and sew one piece of the hook-and-loop tape onto the inside of the jumpsuit over the seam allowance.
 Topstitch through all layers.
 Sew the second piece onto the opposite side so that the hook-and-loop tape will lay over the first piece and close the jumpsuit.

 Pin the right sides of the front and back jumpsuit together at the shoulders.
 Sew a seam 1/2 inch from the raw edge.

-Step 19: Sew in the Sleeve
+Sew in the sleeve

-Lay the jumpsuit flat, and pin the sleeve to the armhole.
+Lay the jumpsuit flat and pin the sleeve to the armhole.
 Position the toenails to face the front of the jumpsuit.
 The sleeve should lay flat at the armpit and buckle at the shoulder of the armhole.
 Stitch a seam 1/2 inch from the edge.
 Repeat this step for the second sleeve.

 Lay the jumpsuit flat and pin the front and back pieces together at the side seam.
-Sew the side seam 1/2 inch from the edge, from the ankle to the wrist.
+Sew the side seam 1/2 inch from the edge from the ankle to the wrist.
 Backstitch at the armhole for a reinforced stitch.

 Lay the pant legs flat and pin the front and back leg of the pantsuit together at the inseam.
 Stitch the seam closed 1/2 inch from the edge.
-Then turn the jumpsuit right-side out.